microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/farm_ai/segmentation/segment_basemap.md

 - **basemap_download**: Downloads Bing Maps basemap tiles and merges them into a single raster.

-- **basemap_segmentation**: Runs Segment Anything Model (SAM) over BingMaps basemap rasters with points and/or bounding boxes as prompts.
+- **basemap_segmentation**: Runs Segment Anything Model (SAM) over input rasters with points and/or bounding boxes as prompts.

 ## Workflow Yaml